Preston-Landers/concurrent-log-handler/README.md

 threaded situation.
 If this is important to you, you could always add threading support to the stresstest.py script and send me the patch.

-Update: this works fine in a multi-process concurrency environment but I have not tested it extensively with threads or async.
+Update (Preston): this works fine in a multi-process concurrency environment but I have not tested it extensively with threads or async, but those locks should be handled by the parent `logging` class.